thegeek13242/URL_Shortner/README.md

 This is a free and simple URL Shortner API developed using python3 & flask.
 This API uses MD5 as hashing algorithm to calculate hash, currently only first 6 characters are stored in database with the corresponding URL.

-The API is currently hosted on AWS VM, the URL for the api is "http://femto.me:5000/shorten"

 ## Request Format